 North Belle Vernon is a very small borough located in the state of Pennsylvania.
 With a population of 1,842 people and just one neighborhood, North Belle Vernon is the 669th largest community in Pennsylvania.

-North Belle Vernon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs, North Belle Vernon isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in North Belle Vernon are a mix of both white- and blue-collar jobs.
 Overall, North Belle Vernon is a borough of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in North Belle Vernon who work in office and administrative support (11.17%), sales jobs (10.64%), and management occupations (9.86%).

 Telecommuters are a relatively large percentage of the workforce: 8.20% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In terms of college education, North Belle Vernon is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.17% of adults 25 and older in the borough have at least a bachelor's degree.
+The percentage of people in North Belle Vernon who are college-educated is somewhat higher than the average US community of 21.84%: 28.17% of adults in North Belle Vernon have at least a bachelor's degree.

 The per capita income in North Belle Vernon in 2022 was $37,472, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $149,888 for a family of four.
 However, North Belle Vernon contains both very wealthy and poor people as well.